Exponential growth of homotopy groups of suspended finite complexes: Introduction

 \textit{Any simply connected space $X$ with rational homology of finite type and finite rational LS category is either:

 - rationally elliptic, with $\pi_\ast(X)\otimes \mathbb{Q}$ finite dimensional, or else

 - rationally hyperbolic, with $\pi_\ast(X)\otimes \mathbb{Q}$ growing exponentially.}

 It is interesting to consider the corresponding questions in $p$-local homotopy theory.
-Unlike in rational homotopy where there are Sullivan models and Quillen models determining the rational homotopy types through purely algebraic ways, it should be much harder to develop some natural or uniform methods to study the asymptotic behavior of the homotopy groups in the $p$-local setting.
-Nevertheless, using homotopy decomposition techniques we can still get some interesting results as we can see later in this paper.
+Unlike in rational homotopy where there are Sullivan models and Quillen models determining the rational homotopy types through purely algebraic ways, it should be much harder to develop natural or uniform methods to study the asymptotic behavior of the homotopy groups in the $p$-local setting.

+Nevertheless much progress has been made in the history.
+For instance, Serre \cite{Serre}, Umeda \cite{Umeda} and McGibbon-Neisendorfer \cite{MN} showed that simply connected finite complexes with non-trivial modulo $p$ homology have infinitely many $p$-torsion classes in homotopy groups.
+Their techniques are Poincar\'{e} series, methods of analytic number theory and a theorem of Miller on contractibility of mapping spaces with source the classifying space $B\mathbb{Z}/p$.
+For concrete examples, the families of infinitely many higher order torsions in homotopy groups of Moore spaces were largely investigated by Cohen, Moore, Neisendorfer, Wu, Chen and others (\cite{Cohen, Cohen86, Cohen95, Chen, Neisen3}, also see the list in Section $2.2$).

+In this paper, we will use homotopy decomposition techniques to study exponential growth of torsion summands in homotopy groups.
 In order to address to the questions, we may first introduce some definitions.

 \begin{definition} A $p$-local complex $X$ is called $\mathbb{Z}/p^r$-\textit{hyperbolic} if the number of $\mathbb{Z}/p^r$-summands in $\pi_\ast(X)$ has exponential growth, i.e.,

 where $t_n=\sharp ~\{ \mathbb{Z}/p^r-{\rm summands}~{\rm in}~\oplus_{m\leq n} \pi_m(X)\}$. \end{definition}